The Microphones

-The Microphones were an American indie folk, indie rock, and experimental project from Olympia, Washington.
+The Microphones (often stylized as the Microphones) were an American indie folk, indie rock, and experimental project from Olympia, Washington.
 The project was founded in 1996 and ended in 2003, with a short reunion following in 2007 and revivals in 2019 and 2020-22.
 Across every iteration of the Microphones, the band's only permanent member was Phil Elverum.
 Elverum is the principal songwriter and producer behind the band's albums, but a rotating cast of several other musicians feature on his recordings and tours.
 Many of Elverum's recordings from the project's initial period were released by the label K Records.

 Since 2003, Elverum has recorded and performed primarily under the name Mount Eerie.
 He played a one-off concert in Anacortes, WA under the name the Microphones in June 2019 and announced the release of the fifth and final Microphones album, Microphones in 2020, in August 2020.
 This was followed by a limited run of tour dates in 2021 and 2022 to play the album live before disbanding again.